 - Sensory nerve damage: One nerve in your lower jawbone is often close to the lower wisdom tooth’s roots.
 It can become injured during the procedure, specifically in older patients, whose roots run deeper than a teenager’s.
 You may feel a tingle in your lower lip, chin, or tongue when the anesthesia wears off, but this is usually temporary and should resolve gradually.
 However, you should be aware of this possibility before consenting to surgery.

 - Sinus issues: The upper wisdom teeth are close to your sinuses, and their removal can leave an opening.
 This is unlikely for younger patients.
 It will typically close on its own, but we recommend you avoid blowing your nose for a few days.

 - Infections: Occasionally, infections occur after surgery.
 It is easily treatable and usually requires a quick office visit and exam.
 A prescription of antibiotic will typically do the trick.

-If extraction becomes necessary, the dental team at Beacon Hill Family Dentistry will provide the safest, most comfortable extraction procedure possible.
-Even though many fear getting their wisdom teeth removed, you can expect considerate, efficient dental care from our team.
+If extraction becomes necessary, the experienced team of providers at Beacon Hill Family Dentistry will perform the safest, most comfortable extraction procedure possible.
+Even though many fear getting their wisdom teeth removed, you can expect considerate, efficient, quality care from our team.
 For more information on wisdom teeth removal, or to schedule an appointment in Morehead, Kentucky, call us at .